Work Permits for Qatar

 Work permits for Qatar are formally known as Work Residence Permits.
 All types of visas allow entry into the country and are exchanged for an employment-based residence permit after the holder arrives.

 Once the work entry visa has been approved, expats can travel to the country with their confirming documents and collect the actual visa at the Qatar airport.

 After arriving, the residence permit application process begins immediately.
 This bit of bureaucracy is also managed by the employing sponsor.
-Expats only have to bring the requested paperwork overseas with them, and must go for a medical check-up and fingerprinting upon arrival.
+Expats only have to bring the requested paperwork overseas with them, and must go for a medical test and fingerprinting upon arrival.

 To successfully receive the residence permit, expats cannot leave the country during the time in which their work entry visa is being converted.
 The processing period is roughly six weeks, but this can vary.